Insight

 The economic case for reducing waiting times

-Long waiting times impact hospital’s reputation
+High waiting times affect the hospital's reputation

-The consequences of eroded trust in healthcare
+The consequences of weakened trust in healthcare

 How technology can help solve the problem

-Let’s cut the waiting times
+Let's cut waiting times

-But it doesn’t have to be this way.
+But it does not have to be that way.

-Let's cut the waiting times.
+Let's cut waiting times.

 Address